iresearch-toolkit/iresearch/README.md

 |iresearch::by_range|for filtering of values within a given range, with the possibility of specifying open/closed ranges
 |iresearch::by_same_position|for term-insertion-order sensitive filtering of exact values
 |iresearch::by_term|for filtering of exact values
+|iresearch::by_terms|for filtering of exact values by a set of specified terms
 |iresearch::by_wildcard|for filtering of values based on matching pattern
 |iresearch::And|boolean conjunction of multiple filters, influencing document ranks/scores as appropriate
 |iresearch::Or|boolean disjunction of multiple filters, influencing document ranks/scores as appropriate (including "minimum match" functionality)